kenatiod/MUT/Understanding Machine Understanding.md

 Alice: Good point.
 And let's not forget the temporal dimension.
 Understanding when it's appropriate to forget something is just as important as knowing what to forget.
 We'll need evaluations that probe Claude's ability to track the shifting relevance and sensitivity of information over time.

-Bob: Definitely.
-And I think it's crucial that we require Claude to show its work, so to speak.
+Bob: I think it's crucial that we require Claude to show its work, so to speak.
 It can't just spit out a list of things to forget.
 It needs to articulate the reasoning behind those decisions so we can assess the depth of its understanding.

-Alice: Agreed.
+Alice: Okay.
 Transparency will be key.
 We're not just testing its ability to mimic human forgetting behaviors, but to truly grasp the underlying principles and apply them flexibly.
 That's the essence of understanding.

 Bob: You know, in a way, intentional forgetting might be one of the most revealing tests of genuine intelligence in the MUTT.
 It requires such a nuanced interplay of knowledge, reasoning, and contextual awareness.